SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/create.md

 3. Enter the name of the document in the **Name** field.
 This should be a descriptive name for the document.

-4. Enter the purpose of the document, in the **The purpose of this document** field.
-This text is displayed when you hold the mouse-pointer over the document in the **Sales guide** section tab in SuperOffice CRM.
+4. In the **The purpose of this document** field, enter the text to use as tooltip for the document in the **Sales guide** section tab.

 5. Select the required template in the **Template** field (see also [Document - Template][4]).